brevzin/cpp_proposals/2996_reflection/reflection.md

   - any (C++) type and type-alias
   - any function or member function
   - any namespace-scope variable or any C++ static data member
-  - any nonstatic data member
+  - any non-static data member
   - any constant value
   - any template